-To qualify as a “Colombian Heritage Family,” at least one parent must hold a Cedula based on being born in Colombia or having at least one parent who was born in Colombia.
+To qualify as a “Colombian Heritage Family,” at least one parent must hold a Cedula based on being born in Colombia or having at least one parent born in Colombia.
 Check with your adoption agency for more information, including reduced fees for Heritage Families and expedited wait times.
-Heritage Families are eligible to adopt a child(ren) without medical needs.
+Heritage Families can adopt a child(ren) without medical needs.

 3. The Kids

-The age of available children at referral typically ranges from 6 months up to 15 years old.
-Many of these children, ages 8 and up are deemed “healthy” and the younger children often have identified medical needs; though younger children without identified needs may be adopted by Colombia Heritage Families.
+The available children at referral typically range from two to fifteen years old.
+Many of these children, ages eight and up, are deemed “healthy,” and the younger children often have identified medical needs.
+However, Colombia Heritage Families may adopt younger children without identified needs.
 Sibling groups are frequently available.
 Families are not permitted to choose the race of the child(ren) and should be open to being matched with a child of either gender.

 Most children in the Colombia program are relinquished or abandoned due to poverty, social stigma, and lack of support for single mothers.
 Some are removed from their homes of origin due to abuse and/or neglect.